edcarp/Ed-DaSH/README.md

-Please note that this repo is for prototyping the final 'production version' of Ed-DaSH website.
+Please note that this repo is for prototyping the final ('production') version of Ed-DaSH website.

 ----